ibm-cloud-docs/subnets/faq.md

 For global IP pricing, see [Pricing for IBM Cloud Subnets](/docs/subnets?topic=subnets-pricing-for-ibm-cloud-subnets).

-### Can I Transfer portable subnet IP addresses between servers?
+## Can I Transfer portable subnet IP addresses between servers?
-{:#transferring-portable-subnet-ip-between-servers}
+{: #transferring-portable-subnet-ip-between-servers}
+{: faq}

 Yes.
 When transferring an IP address from one server to another, make sure that a gratuitous ARP packet is sent.
 This action allows IBM's routers to update the ARP entry and forward traffic to the correct server.
 Not doing so might result in up to a 4-hour delay in the new server receiving traffic for the transferred address.